Can Diet Reduce Your Risk for Age-Related Macular Degeneration?

 Ideally, a study would confirm an association between two variables through a randomized control trial.
 In a randomized control trial, subjects are randomly divided into two groups that receive different treatments.
 In this case, one group would eat a Mediterranean diet while the other did not.
 Years or decades down the line, scientists would see which group eventually developed AMD at a higher rate.

 Without a randomized trial, we can’t make a definitive statement about whether or not a Mediterranean diet prevents AMD.
 Still, these studies provide evidence that there’s at least an association between a Mediterranean diet and reduced risk of developing AMD.
 While diet may play a small role in protecting your eyes, frequent eye exams are the best way to monitor and prevent AMD.
-If you notice any of the signs and symptoms of AMD, contact the Swagel Wootton Eye Institute today to schedule a consultation.
+If you notice any of the signs and symptoms of AMD, contact the Swagel Wootton Eye Institute at our Mesa or Chandler locations today to schedule a consultation.